predixdesignsystem/px-dropdown/README.md

 *Type:* **Number** - (*Optional*) - *Default:* "0"

-a number which represents the longest string allowed in the dropdown before the string is clipped, and has an ellipsis added to the end of it.
-Clipping a string means a px-tooltip component appear on hover with the full - unclipped - string in it.
+a number which represents the number of characters allowed in the dropdown before the string is clipped, and has an ellipsis added to the end of it.
+Clipping a string means a px-tooltip component appears on hover with the full - unclipped - string in it.

 ```